-A duo of well-heeled meal delivery options launched their operations in New York City late last month.
+A duo of well-heeled food delivery options launched their operations in New York City late last month.

 UberEats promises to bring users “curated” meals from popular local restaurants.
 There will be a couple options per day but there is no guarantee of a vegetarian choice and the menu will change daily.
 Purchasing a meal through UberEats is a very similar process to ordering an Uber car, but instead of meeting your ride at the curb, you meet your lunch.
 UberEats meals will arrive in ten minutes or less and has its own dedicated drivers.